john-cd/rust_howto/bk/drafts/categories/rendering_graphics-api/shaders.md

 Languages and tools for writing, compiling, and using shaders.

-Shaders are programs that run on the GPU (Graphics Processing Unit).
+Shaders are programs that run on the [GPU][p-gpu] (Graphics Processing Unit).
 There are several types of shaders, including:

 - Vertex Shaders: These shaders process the attributes of each vertex in a 3D model.
 They can transform vertex positions, apply lighting calculations, and manipulate vertex data before it is rasterized into pixels.
 - Fragment Shaders (or Pixel Shaders): These shaders handle the color and other attributes of individual pixels.
 They determine the final color of each pixel by applying textures, lighting effects, and other visual effects.